 Employee Assistance Program

-Employee Assistance Program: This service provides the employee and eligible dependents up to six (6) free confidential counseling visits per plan year.
+The employee assistance program provides the employee and their eligible dependents with up to six (6) free confidential counseling visits per plan year.

 Other Benefits Available

-Personal Leave: Employees are granted up to eight (8) hours of personal leave per year.
+Employees are granted up to eight (8) hours per year.
 Eight (8) hours are granted with the first paycheck of Fall term (Oct 25) for those with an active Fall term assignment.
-Employees not working Fall term but have an active Winter term and/or Spring term assignment receive four (4) hours of personal leave with the first paycheck of Winter term (Jan 25) or the first paycheck of Spring term (April 25), whichever comes first.
-Hours not used by the last paycheck of the preceding academic year (Aug 25) are forfeited.
+Employees not working Fall term but have an active Winter term and/or Spring term assignment receive four (4) hours with the first paycheck of Winter term (Jan 25) or the first paycheck of Spring term (Apr 25), whichever comes first.
+Hours not used by the last paycheck of the preceding academic year (Oct 10) are forfeited.

-Emergency Leave: In the event of a critical illness, accident or death of an employee's immediate family member, up to five (5) days of paid emergency leave is granted for each occurence.
+In the event of a critical illness, accident or death of an employee's immediate family member, up to five (5) days of paid emergency leave is granted for each occurrence.
 The use of emergency leave is granted by Human Resources.
 See contract for definition of immediate family member.

 This voluntary benefit offers employees the opportunity to have money deducted from payroll on a pre-tax basis for reimbursement of eligible medical, dental, vision, and/or daycare expenses.

-This benefit is also extended to qualified dependents defined as spouse, domestic partner, persons for whom the employee is a legal guardian, or an IRS dependent.
+This benefit is also extended to a qualified dependent defined as spouse, domestic partner, or person for whom the employee is a legal guardian or an IRS dependent.